glowen18/Dodge_Ball/README.md

 **Unsolved Problems**

 1. Unable to get the navigation links to work.
 2. The reset button only works if you lose the game and does not restart the timer.
+3. Want to show the timer on the canvas.
+4. Want to be able to change the timer to play for longer or shorter time.

 **Thank You**